1560 words, ~ 7 mins to read

 My Process

-Write in VS Code using Markdown -> Produce Docx through the PublishQuickly script in seconds -> minor tweaks to the Docx -> Ready for proofreading and final release
+Write in VS Code using Markdown -> Produce Docx through [the PublishQuickly script](https://publishquickly.com) in seconds -> Minor tweaks to the Docx -> Ready for proofreading and final release

 Here are ten things that made this really valuable for me:

-The Ten Features of Visual Studio Code I use for Writing my Novels
+The Ten Features of Visual Studio Code I Use for Writing My Novels

-2. Beautiful dark theme — (Pitch Black or Dracula) which are easy on the eyes, and the ability to customize themes and fonts.
+2. Beautiful dark themes — (Pitch Black or Dracula) which are easy on the eyes, and the ability to customize themes and fonts.
 I’ve since tried other beautiful themes — my current favorite is Horizon.
 It’s wonderful.

 3. Excellent Markdown editor with CSS customization and live preview that scrolls in sync with the editor.
-The outline view is a superb navigation feature that lets you jump to sub-sections (particularly helpful for non-fiction, academic or computer related writing)
+The outline view is a superb navigation feature that lets you jump to sub-sections (particularly helpful for non-fiction, academic, or computer-related writing).

-6. Integrated version control — I can save versions of my chapters as many times as I want, and go back to any version I want
+6. Integrated version control — I can save versions of my chapters as many times as I want and go back to any version I want.

 7. Works on files on the folder, which means I can open these files from any editor, including simple notepads, wherever and whenever, and continue to work.
 For example, on iPad, I use GoCoEdit.
 It’s this ability to work on simple text files that also makes it perfect for scripting against it.

-9. Line number and right side mini-view that’s great for navigating large chapters and going back and forth
+9. Line number and right-side mini-view that’s great for navigating large chapters and going back and forth.

-10. VIM mode support — most people won’t know about this outside coders.
-But this is a fantastic writing emulation that lets you write and navigate text files really fast using just keyboard strokes.
+10. VIM mode support — Most people won’t know about this outside coders, but this is a fantastic writing emulation that lets you write and navigate text files really fast using just keyboard strokes.
 It takes a little getting used to, but once you get a hang of it, it’s amazing!
 I cannot stress this enough — Vim has truly powered writing for me.
 In terms of writing speed, the combination of Autocomplete and Vim keystrokes is the single biggest driver of productivity.

 I bet I haven’t even explored many other tips and techniques, but I will update findings as I go.